 Value and Duration:

-The expendable funds will provide up to three (3) $10,000 awards annually commencing in the 2022-2023 academic year.
+The expendable funds will provide up to three (3) $10,000 awards for the 2023-2024 academic year.
 Funding for the award will be made available to eligible students in the Fall/Winter terms.

 - Candidates who are Canadian citizens, landed immigrants/permanent residents or protected persons who have been issued a Protected Persons Status Document (PPSD) and have been accepted to the Ted Rogers MBA Full-Time or Flex Full-Time MBA Program.